hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

 I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a senior research scientist at Google Quantum AI and a visiting scientist at MIT.
-I received my Ph.D. in 2023 advised by John Preskill and Thomas Vidick.
 I also go by the name Robert.
+I received my Ph.D. in 2024 advised by John Preskill and Thomas Vidick.
+My Ph.D. thesis titled *Learning in the quantum universe* has been awarded the Milton and Francis Clauser doctoral prize (awarded to one among all Caltech 2024 graduates).

 In 2025, I will start as an Assistant Professor of Theoretical Physics at <a href="https://www.caltech.edu/" target="_blank">Caltech</a>.